Find Your Perfect School

 The coursework covers technical skills vital for success in mortuary science, including Embalming Microbiology Pathology and Embalming Theory.

 Since compassion, professionalism, and diplomacy are also a must, students develop their soft skills through courses.
-These include Professional Relationships in Funeral Service and Psychology of Grief.
+These include Professional Relationships in Funeral Service and the Psychology of Grief.

 Students may also receive these certifications with their BMS degree: